-Offering pan-Asian street food, KIN boasts an comprehensive choice of freshly prepared dishes from Asian countries including Japan, China, Thailand and Vietnam.
+Offering pan-Asian street food, KIN boasts a comprehensive choice of freshly prepared dishes from Asian countries including Japan, China, Thailand and Vietnam.

 A specialist coffee shop within a renovated and remodelled architectural ironmongers that offers a selection of bagels, pastries, freshly-made sandwiches, quiche and cakes to eat in.

 A large sandwich bar and cafe that serves a wide variety of freshly made sandwiches, salads, pasta, pies and soups.

 Vegetarian salad bar with an emphasis on middle eastern / Mediterranean flavours.
 Think tabbouleh, grilled veg (aubergine, courgette), couscous, hummus olives plus lettuce mixes, pasta salad and more.

-Daddy Donkey serve burritos, tacos, fajitas and other Mexican street food made from fresh and natural ingredients.
+Daddy Donkey serves burritos, tacos, fajitas, tamales and other Mexican street food made from fresh and natural ingredients.

-A licensed fish restaurant and take away on Leather Lane that serves a range of fresh seafood dishes including fish and chips, sword fish, lemon sole,
+A licensed fish restaurant and take away on Leather Lane that serves a range of fresh seafood dishes including fish and chips, swordfish, lemon sole, and more.

 Pieminster shops sell a wide variety of pies and sausage rolls made from British sourced ingredients.